 Purulent labyrinthitis usually occurs when bacteria spread to the inner ear during the course of severe acute otitis media, purulent meningitis, trauma causing a labyrinthine fracture with a subsequent infection, or an enlarging cholesteatoma.

-Treatment is with IV antibiotics appropriate for meningitis (eg, ceftriaxone 50 to 100 mg/kg IV once/day to maximum 2 g).
-Ceftazidime is often substituted for ceftriaxone in nosocomial infections to cover P. aeruginosa.
+Treatment of purulent labyrinthitis is with IV antibiotics appropriate for meningitis Antibiotics Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
+Findings typically include headache, fever, and nuchal rigidity.
+Diagnosis is by... read more (eg, ceftriaxone 50 to 100 mg/kg IV once a day to a maximum of 2 g).
+Ceftazidime is often substituted for ceftriaxone in nosocomial infections to cover Pseudomonas aeruginosa.
 The antibiotics are later adjusted according to results of culture and sensitivity testing.

 A myringotomy (and sometimes tympanostomy tube placement) is done to drain the middle ear.
 Mastoidectomy may be required.

 |Drug Name||Select Trade|